 Erasmus Mundus Scholar, 2010

-My research focuses on the role of developmental mechanisms in the evolution and diversification of form, using nematode worms as a tractable laboratory model.
+I study the role of developmental mechanisms in the evolution and diversification of form, using nematode worms as a tractable laboratory model.
 Nematodes lead virtually every lifestyle known to animals and include microbivores, omnivores, predators, and parasites of insects, vertebrates, and plants.
 The diversity of nematode mouthparts bears testament to this remarkable ability to specialize.
-I seek to unravel the mechanisms underlying such morphological diversification by integrating developmental biology, genetics, population genetics, phylogenetics, and natural history.
+I seek to unravel the mechanisms underlying such morphological diversification by integrating developmental genetics, phylogenetics, genomics, and natural history.

-My lab uses the nematode Pristionchus pacificus as a reference point and central model, and focus is on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
-After an irreversible decision in larval development, the nematodes assume one of two distinct feeding-forms.
-This dimorphism involves an evolutionary novelty of the adult stage: teeth, which enable predatory feeding on other nematodes.
+My lab uses the nematode Pristionchus pacificus as a reference point and model, and we focus on the genetics of developmental plasticity (polyphenism) in its mouthparts.
+After an irreversible decision in larval development, nematodes of this species, and others in its family (Diplogastridae), assume one of two distinct feeding-forms that perform alternative ecological functions.
+This dimorphism involves an evolutionary novelty: teeth, which enable predatory feeding on other nematodes.

 A few goals of this research include:

-In research funded by the National Science Foundation, my lab is using forward genetics to reconstruct the genetic pathway for a polyphenism switch and revealing how this switch has appeared and changed across lineages.
-Furthermore, we are using inference-based and reverse genetics approaches to understand the evolution of "plasticity genes" and their targets.
-In summary, my lab combines developmental genetics with comparative and phylogenetic approaches to understand the mechanisms and evolution of developmental responses to the environment.
+Specifically, my lab is using forward genetics to reconstruct the molecular pathway for a polyphenism switch and revealing how this switch has appeared and changed across lineages.
+Furthermore, we are using inference-based approaches, natural variation, and comparative reverse genetics to understand the evolution of these switch genes, the environmentally sensitive genes they regulate, and ultimately the novel phenotypes they influence.

 Kieninger, M. R., Ivers, N. A., Rödelsperger, C., Markov, G. V., Sommer, R. J., and Ragsdale, E. J. (2016).
 The nuclear hormone receptor NHR-40 acts downstream of the sulfatase EUD-1 as part of a developmental plasticity switch in Pristionchus.
 Current Biology 26: 1-6.